one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/06ImplementSecurity.md

 ## Quick Reference: Key Concepts and Terminology
 * Three widely used authentication types are X.509 certificates, Trusted Platform Modules (TPM), and symmetric keys.
-  * *X.509 certificate* - A type of digital identity you can use for authentication.
+  * ***X.509 certificate*** - A type of digital identity you can use for authentication.
 The X.509 certificate standard is documented in IETF RFC 5280.
-  <br />In Azure IoT, there are two ways to authenticate certificates:
+In Azure IoT, there are two ways to authenticate certificates:
     * Thumbprint.
 A thumbprint algorithm is run on a certificate to generate a hexadecimal string.
 The generated string is a unique identifer for the certificate.
     * CA authentication based on a full chain.
 A certificate chain is a hierarchical list of all certificates needed to authenticate an end-entity (EE) certificate.
 To authenticate an EE certificate, it's necessary to authenticate each certificate in the chain including a trusted root CA.